-The key points for the survey design and sampling and statistical analysis for this 2022/2023 Export Cargo Report are as follows:
+The key points for the survey design and sampling and statistical analysis for this 2023/2024 Export Cargo Report are as follows:

-- Following the methodology developed for the previous eleven Export Cargo Reports, samples were proportionately stratified according to ECAs the Gulf, Pacific Northwest and Southern Rail. - A total of 430 samples was targeted to achieve no more than a 10% Relative ME for the U.S. Aggregate level.
-To ensure proportionate sampling from each ECA, the targeted number of samples became 431 due to rounding.
-These samples were to be collected from the ECAs as follows: 243 from the Gulf, 111 from the Pacific Northwest and 77 from the Southern Rail. - A total of 474 samples were collected for this survey.
-In some instances, the number of samples ultimately tested was decided based on the amount determined by the initial target of 430 samples.
-However, many of the excess samples received testing for certain quality factors.
-While these results are included in the report, weighted averages and standard deviations following standard statistical techniques for proportionate stratified sampling were calculated for the U.S. Aggregate to ensure these excess results did not skew the relative influence of each ECA's results on the U.S. Aggregate. - Southern Rail ECA samples were provided by official agencies designated by FGIS that inspect and grade rail shipments of corn destined for export to Mexico.
-Gulf and Pacific Northwest samples were collected by FGIS field offices at ports in the respective ECAs. - As in all previous Export Cargo Reports, chemical composition, physical factors, and mycotoxin testing for the Gulf and Pacific Northwest ECAs was conducted on samples provided by FGIS based on our protocol for selection.
+- Following the methodology developed for the previous twelve Export Cargo Reports, samples were proportionately stratified according to ECAs - the Gulf, Pacific Northwest and Southern Rail. - A total of 430 samples was targeted to achieve no more than a 10% Relative ME for the U.S. Aggregate level.
+These samples were to be collected from the ECAs as follows: 255 from the Gulf, 90 from the Pacific Northwest and 85 from the Southern Rail. - A total of 433 samples was collected for this survey.
+While the 255 samples were targeted from the Gulf ECA, only 246 were collected and tested.
+A total of 102 samples were collected and tested from the Pacific Northwest ECA when only 90 were targeted.
+While the number of samples collected and tested from these two ECAs was different than the targeted number, weighted averages and standard deviations following standard statistical techniques for proportionate stratified sampling were calculated for the U.S. Aggregate to ensure these excess results did not skew the relative influence of each ECA's results on the U.S. Aggregate. - Southern Rail ECA samples were provided by official agencies designated by FGIS that inspect and grade rail shipments of corn destined for export to Mexico.
+Gulf and Pacific Northwest samples were collected by FGIS field offices at ports in the respective ECAs. - As in all previous Export Cargo Reports, chemical composition, physical factors and mycotoxin testing for the Gulf and Pacific Northwest ECAs was conducted on samples provided by FGIS based on our protocol for selection.
 Grade factor results from these two ECAs were obtained from FGIS's Export Grain Report, which contains grade factor data from corn shipments exported during the sampling period. - To evaluate the statistical validity of the results, the Relative ME was calculated for each quality factor for the U.S. Aggregate and each of the three ECAs.
 The Relative ME for each of the quality factor results was not more than 10% at the U.S. Aggregate level.
-However, the Relative ME exceeded 10% in the Pacific Northwest and Southern Rail ECAs for total damage and in the Southern Rail ECA for stress cracks. - Two-tailed t-tests at the 95% confidence level were calculated to measure statistical differences between this year's quality factor averages and those from this year's Harvest Report, the previous two Export Cargo Reports, the 5YA and the 10YA.
+However, the Relative ME exceeded 10% in the Pacific Northwest and Southern Rail ECAs for total damage.
+It also exceeded 10% in the Southern Rail ECA for BCFM and stress cracks. - Two-tailed t-tests at the 95% confidence level were calculated to measure statistical differences between this year's quality factor averages and those from this year's Harvest Report, the previous two Export Cargo Reports, the 5YA and the 10YA.